Search Results

 Crossing over is the swapping of genetic material that occurs in the germ line.

-… Crossing Over … Crossing over is the swapping of genetic material that occurs in the germ line. … Genetic Material, Chromosomes, Meiosis, DNA Sequences, Genetic Variation, Germ Line … Crossing over, as related to genetics …
+… Crossing over is the swapping of genetic material that occurs in the germ line. … Genetic Material, Chromosomes, Meiosis, DNA Sequences, Genetic Variation, Germ Line … the gametes (egg or sperm) formed, which ensures genomic variation in any offspring produced. … Crossing over is the swapping of genetic material that occurs in the germ line. …